fgimian/fgimian.github.io/blog/content/post/how-macos-stores-launchpad-configuration.md

 of 128 (i.e. page 1).
 As seen earlier when examining the groups table, the folder name is contained on the folder root object.

-The contents of the folder has an id of 130.
+The first page of the folder has an id of 130.

 Now let's check out the item relating to one of our apps 1Password, which had an id of 9 as seen above in the apps table: